CIMO LabsCIMO Labs

 2. Methods Compared

-In practice, the main operational tradeoff is between (2), (3), and recent refits.
+In practice, the main operational tradeoff is between global offset, policy-specific correction, and recent refits.

 3. EIF-Style Correction Intuition